HiPERCAM/hipercam/docs/commands.rst

 .. |ol-hlog2fits| replace:: convert a reduction log file to FITS
 .. |ol-hls|      replace:: list the runs on the |hiper| server
 .. |ol-hplot|    replace:: plot a frame
+.. |ol-ltimes|   replace:: list times of a run
+.. |ol-ltrans|   replace:: computes transforms to align frames
 .. |ol-makebias| replace:: combine a run to make a bias frame
 .. |ol-makedark| replace:: combine a run to make a dark frame
 .. |ol-makeflat| replace:: combine a list of frames into a flat